The Snow Boots Of Our Dreams

 Winter is one of the most fickle seasons of them all — we wake up every day not knowing how we're going to dress.
-One day, we're stoked to break out our jumpers, and the next we're wishing we could just go to work in pyjamas.
+One day, we're stoked to break out our sweaters, and the next we're wishing we could just go to work in pajamas.
 But even with Mother Nature's indecision, it's a fact that more intense weather is inevitable.
-And with that comes time to start dreaming about the perfect pair of warm boots.
+Just look outside!
+And with that comes the time to start dreaming about the perfect pair of snow boots.

 Sure, fast-fashion powerhouses like Zara and outdoorsy brands like Columbia are always a safe bet for boots when you're on a budget, but right now we can't help but fawn over those sturdy designer styles that looks as good as they are functional.
 Because to be totally honest, when there's snow on the ground, we usually find ourselves wanting to wear any shoe but the clunky, outfit-ruining boot we should wear.
 But maybe, just maybe, if we splurged on one amazing pair for the long-haul, we wouldn't dread winter half as much...